 To limit the storage overhead on the database server, you can transfer the backup data to a different server without ever storing it locally.
-The primary MySQL Enterprise Backup feature related to streaming is the single-image backup.
-To send the single-file backup to standard output, specify by the mysqlbackup option backup-to-image with no --backup-image option.
+You can achieve that with a single-file backup.
+To send the single-file backup to standard output, use the mysqlbackup command backup-to-image without specifying the --backup-image option.
 (You can also specify --backup-image=- to make it obvious that the data is sent to stdout.)
-To stream the data, you use the single-file backup in combination with operating system features such as pipes, ssh/scp, and so on that can take input from standard output and create an equivalent file on a remote system.
-You can either store the single-file backup directly on the remote system, or invoke the mysqlbackup command with the image-to-backup-dir option on the other end to reproduce the directory structure of a regular backup.
+To stream the data, you use the single-file backup in combination with operating system features such as pipes, ssh, and so on, which take the input from standard output and create an equivalent file on a remote system.
+You can either store the single-file backup directly on the remote system, or invoke mysqlbackup with the image-to-backup-dir option on the other end to reproduce the directory structure of a regular backup.